-If the fire is very straight, the hose can be deployed to be not parallel to the fire front.
-If the hose is placed at an angle to the fire front, fewer segments will have to spray at the same time.
+If the fire is very straight, the hose can be deployed at an angle to the fire front, so that fewer hose segments will have to spray at the same time.

 The button below starts a video that shows two hose sections connected to a fire hydrant.
 The hoses have a single spray hole every 5 ft.
 This video was made before the 2 hole Spray Nozzle was discovered.
 This video gives expanded descriptions of the Ethernet Hose operation.

 NOTE, the website at the end of the video is not used any more.

 The image above shows the Ethernet Controlled Spray Hose System protecting Critical Infrastructure from wildfires.

 If the infrastructure shown is an electrical substation, then the smoke from the approaching fire can cause electrical arcing which can severely damage the substation.
 The hose can be positioned far from the substation,and hopefully minimize any smoke damage.

 In the figure, the pickup truck in the right foreground is drawing water into the system from a water source.There is no spray enabled by a valve in the truck because there is no fire in the proximity of that hose segment.